 Hi I’m Misha, a 22 year old creative person.
 So I see that you’ve been creeping on me.
 I guess I’ll tell you a little bit about myself granted that you might actually be interested in my life.
 Rest assured, I am the lunatic you have probably made me out to be.
 The short version of who I am would be someone who has the soul of a yoga instructor with the energy of a 4-year-old child.

 There’s a lot I can say about myself (because I’m a bit of a yip-yapper), but most of that can be learned through my everyday writing and blog posts.
-I come from many small towns, aka my family moved around A LOT, so when people ask where I’m from, I’m not really sure if I should answer the town I’ve lived the longest in Ontario, or where I was born (Pakistan) or where I’m currently living (Greater Toronto Area).
+I come from many small towns, aka my family moved around A LOT, so when people ask where I’m from, I’m not really sure if I should answer the town I’ve lived the longest in Ontario, or where I was born (Pakistan) or where I’m currently living (Vancouver, BC).

 Unfortunately, all of the rumours you have heard about Canada are false – well, most of them at least.
 I wish we rode polar bears and lived in igloos.
 Maybe I would have more of an interesting blog if that were the case.
 Free health care does come in handy though, especially for a clutz like myself.

 Anywho, living in a small town was just as boring as you would expect it to be, and so when I was 17 and finally got the opportunity to move away from home, live on my own and attend university, I made the most rational decision I could at the time: I chose to live in another small town.

 Although it is nice to be familiar with everyone around you and get discounts on food because the manager at every restaurant knows who you are, it gets pretty difficult to hide from ex-boyfriends and weirdos.

 At a young age, there was a life I had planned for myself, a life filled with financial security and a PhD program in Clinical Psychology to get me there.
 At this age, there is a completely different life that I am living.